 Thinking covertly, but with our true nature exposed by my blatanty decorated and abused Toyota, we drove down the dirt roads into the Monument Park, to the Totem Pole Lookout.
 Signs warned of further travel: "no cars beyond this point" and "no hiking in the park" and "no camping in the park" and a few others describing the local scenery.
-We hung out for a while waiting for the tourists to leave the scene, including a couple of cute french girls driving a Honda with Colorado plates, and a few family types, acting typically by stopping, taking a few snaps, and motoring off.
+We hung out for a while waiting for the tourists and a few families to leave the scene, acting typically by stopping, taking a few snaps, and motoring off.
 It was mid-afternoon and we decided to zip past the signs on a faint side road, find a good knoll to hide behind, and prepare for the next day's ascent.
 The road kept getting worse and worse, until there was only one option: accelerate and hydroplane through the thick sand until a turn around became available.

 We didn't make it, and the car came to a wallowing halt, tires spinning and the chassis beached by the depths of a giant sandbox.
 After struggling with it for a while and making little progress, we sat, listened to Paul Harvey and his slightly gloomy news on the AM radio, and pondered our options.
 Some dried-out bushy vegetation, bits of wood, and flat chunks of sandstone were absconded as tools, and combined with hours of digging, we managed to progress a short distance.

 By this time dusk was approaching, and we were getting seriously concerned about our chances of getting out of there in time to catch Jim's plane to Italy, let alone climbing the Totem Pole, which loomed above in the gathering darkenss in our front windshield.

 "What we need now is an act of God" Jim commented.
 Minutes later, out of nowhere, clouds moved in and a light rain developed.